Dynamic Ecological System Measures

-A mathematical theory and comprehensive method recently developed by \cite{Coskun2017DCSAM,Coskun2017NDP} for the dynamic analysis of nonlinear ecological systems potentially addresses the disconnect between current static and computational methods and applied ecological needs.
-The proposed method is based on the novel analytical and explicit, mutually exclusive and exhaustive system and subsystem partitioning methodologies.
-While the proposed dynamic {\em system} partitioning provides the \emph{subthroughflows} and \emph{substorages} to determine the distribution of the initial stocks and environmental inputs, as well as the organization of the associated storages derived from these stocks and inputs individually and separately within the system, the {\em subsystem} partitioning yields the {\em transient flows} and \emph{storages} to determine the distribution of arbitrary intercompartmental flows and the organization of associated storages along particular flow paths within subsystems.
-The dynamic {\em direct}, {\em indirect}, {\em acyclic}, {\em cycling}, and {\em transfer} ($\texttt{diact}$) flows and associated storages transmitted from one compartment, directly or indirectly, to any other are also analytically characterized, systematically classified, and mathematically formulated.
-Consequently, the evolution of the initial stocks, environmental inputs, and arbitrary intercompartmental system flows, as well as the associated storages derived from these stocks, inputs, and flows can be tracked individually and separately within the system.
+The \textit{system decomposition theory} and comprehensive methods recently developed by \cite{Coskun2017DCSAM,Coskun2017NDP} for the dynamic analysis of nonlinear compartmental systems potentially addresses the disconnect between current static and computational methods and applied ecological needs.
+The system decomposition theory is based on the novel analytical and explicit, mutually exclusive and exhaustive \textit{system} and \textit{subsystem partitioning methodologies}.
+While the dynamic {\em system} partitioning provides the \emph{subthroughflows} and \emph{substorages} to determine the distribution of the initial stocks and environmental inputs, as well as the organization of the associated storages derived from these stocks and inputs individually and separately within the system, the {\em subsystem} partitioning yields the {\em transient flows} and \emph{storages} to determine the distribution of arbitrary intercompartmental flows and the organization of associated storages along any given flow path within the subsystems.
+Indirect transactions between any two system compartments have never been formulated before, even for static ssytems.
+Graph theoretically, a nonzero indirect flow between two compartments indicates the existence of an indirect path between these compartments.
+Not only the indirect flows, but the dynamic {\em direct}, {\em indirect}, {\em acyclic}, {\em cycling}, and {\em transfer} ($\texttt{diact}$) flows and associated storages transmitted from one compartment, directly or indirectly, to any other are also analytically characterized, systematically classified, and mathematically formulated for the first time.
+Consequently, through the system decomposition theory, the evolution of the initial stocks, environmental inputs, and arbitrary intercompartmental system flows, as well as the associated storages derived from these stocks, inputs, and flows can be tracked individually and separately within the system.